As explained in the introductory post, the aim is to set up a cross-platform development environment using the following tools:

 Development/ | +-makefiles/ | +-samples/ +-sample.xpm | +-controls/ +-controls.cpp +-icons/ +...

-Next, in emacs, create a file called Makefile in the controls folder and add the following to it:
+Next, in an editor, create a file called Makefile in the controls folder and add the following to it:

 IMAGE=controls include ../../makefiles/gcc.mak include ../../makefiles/wx.mak

-You need to change the program used to do the compile.
-The default is “make” but on BSD platforms you need to use “gmake”.
+You need to be aware of which program is used to do the compile.
+The built-in default is “make” but the makefiles are too complicated for that tool and it will barf on the input.
+On BSD platforms you need to use “gmake”.

 And it will pop up the application main window:

-This is the basic setup, but you probably also need to use Version Control, which is covered in a separate article.
+I have described the basic setup which will get you started developing platform-independent code on TrueOS (or any other distribution of FreeBSD), but you probably also need to use Version Control, which is covered in a separate article.